 Restylane is an FDA-approved filler that uses hyaluronic acid, a naturally occurring substance already found in the skin, to add volume and fill fine lines.
 Within the Restylane family, there are a variety of different treatments based on the area of skin being targeted.
 Kalvera uses Restylane Refyne (for thin lines), Restylane Kysse (for lip enhancement), Restylane Lyft (for thick lines), and Restylane Defyne (for medium lines).

 Neuromodulators are injected into the skin and work by temporarily relaxing your muscles resulting in softened facial expressions and diminished lines and wrinkles.
 One of the better-known injectables is Botox however, at Kalvera we use a similar injectable called Dysport.
 Both Botox and Dysport utilize the same active ingredient, botulinum toxin A, but have a few minor differences.

-Dysport is a non-invasive FDA approved injectable.
-Dysport has a lower molecular weight than Botox, meaning it can easily diffuse across larger surfaces hence potentially requiring less injections to get to the wanted result.
+Dysport is a non-invasive FDA-approved injectable.
+Dysport has a lower molecular weight than Botox, meaning it can easily diffuse across larger surfaces hence potentially requiring fewer injections to get to the wanted result.